dmitrykudinov/CarND-MPC-Project/README.md

 With `steering` and `acceleration` as actuators.

-The cost function, too, pretty much remains intact with the exception of heavier weights assigned to CTE, Trajectory Error, and smoothiness of steering in particular:
+The cost function, too, pretty much remains intact with the exception of heavier weights assigned to CTE, Trajectory Error, and smoothness of steering in particular:

 ```
     for (unsigned int t = 0; t < N; t++){